UniMath/agda-unimath/src/category-theory/category-of-maps-categories.lagda.md

 [Maps](category-theory.maps-categories.md) between
 [categories](category-theory.categories.md) and
 [natural transformations](category-theory.natural-transformations-maps-categories.md)
-between them assemble to a new category whose identity map and composition structure are inherited pointwise from the codomain category.
+between them form another category whose identity map and composition structure are inherited pointwise from the codomain category.
 This is called the **category of maps between categories**.

 ## Lemmas